Elizabeth Rodriguez

 Elizabeth Rodriguez is an American actress.
+She began her career appearing in films Fresh (1994), Dead Presidents (1995), I Think I Do (1997) and Blow (2001).
+She played Detective Gina Calabrese in the 2006 film adaptation of Miami Vice.

-She is best known for her role as Aleida Diaz in the Netflix comedy-drama series Orange Is the New Black (2013–2019).
-She received a Tony Award nomination and won an Outer Critics Circle Award and a Theatre World Award for her performance in Stephen Adly Guirgis' 2011 play The Motherfucker with the Hat.
+Rodriguez received a Tony Award nomination and won an Outer Critics Circle Award and a Theatre World Award for her performance in Stephen Adly Guirgis' 2011 play The Motherfucker with the Hat.
+On television, Rodriguez starred as Aleida Diaz in the Netflix comedy-drama series, Orange Is the New Black (2013–2019).
 In 2015, she starred in the first season of AMC's post-apocalyptic horror drama series Fear the Walking Dead.
-She also played Gabriela Lopez in the 2017 film Logan.
+She also had recurring roles in Power, Power Book II: Ghost and Shameless and was regular cast member in Prime Suspect and East New York.
+She also appeared in films The Drop (2014) and Logan (2017).
+She co-wrote and starred in the 2022 comedy-drama film, Allswell in New York.

 Early life

 Rodriguez was born to Puerto Rican parents and raised in Manhattan, New York City.
 She went to Brandeis High School and Lehman College in the Bronx.
+She later spent two years at the William Esper Studio in New York and worked as a hair stylist before acting.

 Career

-1990s

-While still studying, Rodriguez began appearing on-screen in small parts in films like Fresh (1994) and television shows such as New York Undercover, New York News, Law & Order, NYPD Blue and Oz.

-2000s
+While still studying, Rodriguez began appearing on-screen playing supporting roles in films Fresh (1994), Dead Presidents (1995) and I Think I Do (1997).
+On television, Rodriguez made guest appearances in Law & Order, Lifestories: Families in Crisis and CBS Schoolbreak Special, before playing the recurring role in the police drama series, New York Undercover from 1994 to 1995.
+She later made appearances in New York News, NYPD Blue, Oz, City of Angels, Six Feet Under, ER, Third Watch and The Shield.
+She co-starred in the 1998 thriller film, Return to Paradise and played Martha Oliveras in the 2001 crime drama film, Blow.
+In 2006, Rodriguez appeared as Gina Calabrese in the action film, Miami Vice by Michael Mann.

-She has appeared in a number of stage productions, television shows and independent films.
-She was nominated for a Tony Award for Best Featured Actress in a Play and won Outer Critics Circle Award, as well as a Theatre World Award, for her role on Broadway play in Stephen Adly Guirgis's The Motherfucker with the Hat.
-She was nominated for an Imagen Award for her role in the feature film Tio Papi (2013), and co-starred as Gina Calabrese in Michael Mann's Miami Vice (2006).
-From 2008 to 2009, she played the role of Carmen Morales on the ABC daytime soap opera All My Children.
+Rodriguez performed in a number of Broadway and off-Broadway productions, such as Robbers, Robbers, Beauty of the Father, A View From 151st Street, and Unconditional.
+From 2008 to 2009, Rodriguez played the role of Carmen Morales in the ABC daytime soap opera, All My Children.
+In 2011, she was nominated for a Tony Award for Best Featured Actress in a Play and won Outer Critics Circle Award, as well as a Theatre World Award, for her role on Broadway play in Stephen Adly Guirgis's The Motherfucker with the Hat.
+In 2011, she had a series regular role on the short-lived NBC police drama series, Prime Suspect.
+She was nominated for an Imagen Award for her role in the feature film Tio Papi (2013), and the same year had secondary role in the Side Effects directed by Steven Soderbergh.